 I have been a Governor at this school since 1992, a year after my family and I moved to Henley-in-Arden and both my children attended this school.
 During that time I was Treasurer of the PTA and as a Governor have held various positions including responsibilities for training and Special Educational Needs.
 I have held the posts of Chair of Governors, Vice Chair and am currently Chair of the Finance & Personnel Committee.
 As you can imagine after almost 25 years I have seen many changes in the school but what has remained constant is the care and commitment of staff and all those connected with school for all our children, their education and well-being.

-I have been a parent governor since 2015, and have two children currently at the school, Molly in Year 5 and Seth in Year 4.
+I have been a parent governor since 2015, and have one child currently at the school.
 I work as a designer as part of Warwick University’s marketing group and run my own design business.
-I am part of the school’s Reading Army and really enjoy going into Year One each week to listen to the children read.
 I am also a Trustee and Secretary of Own Books, a small local charity that recycles books free of charge to children through schools and libraries.
-I am an active member of the PTA and have helped to organise and run a number of events, along with applying for and winning grants help raise funds.
 Outside school I’m a Beaver and Scout leader at the 1st Henley & Wootton Scout Troop.

 I have been a governor at Henley Primary since 2007 when my daughter was a pupil at the school.
-I chair the Standards Committee whose responsibilities include monitoring the achievement and progress of pupils.
+I am a member of the Standards Committee whose responsibilities include monitoring the achievement and progress of pupils.
 In addition I work full time as an Assistant Headteacher in a large secondary school in Birmingham.

 Rev. John Ganjavi